spatialos/UnrealGDK/SpatialGDK/Documentation/content/authority.md

 ## GDK authority

-As the GDK works with multiple [server-workers]({{urlRoot}}/content/glossary#worker), rather than a single server, authority needs to be dictated by SpatialOS so that authority is shared between server-workers.
-This means server-workers have authority over some Actors but don’t have authority over other Actors, depending on how SpatialOS assigns authority. **This is a key difference between the GDK and native Unreal networking!**
+Because you can use the GDK with multiple [server-workers instances]({{urlRoot}}/content/glossary#worker) using [zoning]({{urlRoot}}/content/glossary#zoning), SpatialOS needs to specify authority, so that it can allocate it appropriately between server-worker instances.
+This means that, when you use zoning, at any given moment, server-worker instances might have authority over only some Actors, depending on how SpatialOS assigns authority. **This is a key difference between the GDK and native Unreal networking!**

-> We use the term “authoritative” when a server-worker has authority over an Actor and “non-authoritative” when it doesn’t.
+> **Note:** Support for zoning is currently in pre-alpha.
+We invite you to try out the [multiserver zoning shooter tutorial]({{urlRoot}}/content/tutorials/multiserver-shooter/tutorial-multiserver-intro) and learn about how it works, but we don’t recommend you start developing features that use zoning yet.

-In the GDK, a server-worker is authoritative over an Actor if it has authority over the [schema]({{urlRoot}}/content/glossary#schema) [component]({{urlRoot}}/content/glossary#spatialos-component) `Position`.
+In the GDK, a server-worker has authority over an Actor if it has authority over the [schema]({{urlRoot}}/content/glossary#schema) [component]({{urlRoot}}/content/glossary#spatialos-component) `Position`.

-So, in the SpatialOS GDK multiserver scenario, authority looks like this:
+So, in the GDK multiserver scenario, authority looks like this:

-Actor on **authoritative server-worker**:
+Actor on **server-worker that has authority**:

 * `Role = ROLE_Authority`
 * `RemoteRole = ROLE_SimulatedProxy`

-Actor on **non-authoritative server-worker**:
+Actor on **server-worker that doesn't have authority**:

 * `Role = ROLE_SimulatedProxy`
 * `RemoteRole = ROLE_Authority`